Mercedes Simplex: The name

 The car's predecessor, the Mercedes 35hp of 1901, had broken with the previous primitive automotive standards.
 Now, DMG and Maybach intended to improve this further by providing "comfort by means of simplicity", hence the name Simplex.
 A complementary explanation for the name is that, by the standards of 1901, the car was very simple to operate.

 History

 DMG, Maybach and Jellinek

 The creation of the previous model, the Mercedes 35hp, predecessor of the Simplex, was due to DMG's industrial might, the know-how of its industrial designer Wilhelm Maybach and Emil Jellinek's enthusiasm for motorsport.
 Jellinek was DMG's foreign agent based on the French Riviera where he was the Austro-Hungarian consul.
 That car had resulted in the company's early success.

 In 1902, Maybach decided to incorporate a series of modifications to the Simplex, anticipating a large number of sales.
 To suit their basically high society clients, the new Mercedes would be shown publicly "while driving through the most traditional avenues in town or to picnic in a park".
+Meeting Maybach personally at Berlin's automobile exhibition of 1903 Kaiser Wilhelm II of Germany expressed his admiration for the car.
+Congratulating him for all the achievements at the races, he contrasted these with car's name, commenting: "A truly beautiful engine you have here!
+But it's not as simple as that, you know."